 Best corrected visual acuity also required

-Refraction measurement (subjective, objective, under cycloplegia)
+Refraction (subjective, objective, and under cycloplegia)

 Optical zone diameter: 6.0–7.0 mm (larger is better for reducing higher-order aberrations if corneal thickness is sufficient)